isralduke/portfolio-11ty/src/logo-design/architect.md

 ---
 title   : Architect
 date    : 2022-11-26
-excerpt : Personalized travel agency which caters to premium travelers uses whimsy and fun to set up favorable expectations. mockups : ['mockup-1.jpg']
+excerpt : Home design and construction organization for homeowners looking for their uniquely-designed and built home. mockups : ['mockup-1.jpg']
 ---